Muller-bit/Web3_Wallet_Security/notes/03_social_Recovery_wallet.md

             - Multi-sigs / Smart Contract Wallets: These are, in essence, smart contracts deployed to a specific blockchain.When you set up a multi-sig or social recovery wallet on a new chain, you are deploying a new instance of that smart contract onto that chain.

 For users and developers considering these advanced wallet types, understanding these trade-offs is essential.
 Further exploration of cryptocurrency storage strategies can be found on various educational platforms, including resources like the Cyfrin blog, which delve into such comparisons.

+### 🔗 Recommended Wallets for Social Recovery and Multi-Sig